Andyargueasae/chloroscan/docs/source/main/beginner_tutorial.rst

 .. image:: ../_static/images/chloroscan_cli.png

-Among these arguments, only assembly path, depth text, alignment folder and output folder are required for inputs.
+Among these arguments, only assembly path, depth text, alignment folder and a batch name are required for ChloroScan to run.

+Please prepare your assembly in unziped fasta format to allow for processing.

+The sequence alignment folder should contain sorted.bam files to map each contig's sequence coverage in assembly.

 An example command for running ChloroScan if depth text file is available:

 .. code-block:: bash

-   chloroscan run --Inputs-assembly-path assembly.fasta --Inputs-depth-txt depth.txt --Inputs-batch-name BATCH_NAME --outputdir OUTPUT_DIR
+   chloroscan run --Inputs-assembly-path assembly.fasta --Inputs-depth-txt depth.txt --Inputs-batch-name BATCH_NAME --outputdir OUTPUT_DIR --cores N_CORES

 An example command for running ChloroScan if depth text file is not available: